No Angels: 2009–2011: Welcome to the Dance

-2020–present: Second reunion and 20
+2020–2022: Second reunion and 20

-In late 2020, BMG Rights Management acquired the catalog of No Angels' former label Cheyenne Records.
-On 27 November 2020, following their absence from digital streaming platforms for five years, the band's backup catalog from 2000 to 2004 was issued online, accompanied by a digital campaign as well as the release of high-quality versions of their original music videos.
+Following the death of Diakovska's mother in February 2020, Benaissa, Diakovska, Mölling, and Wahls reconnected after several years, which led to initial considerations regarding the 20th anniversary of No Angels.
+In 2020, BMG Rights Management acquired the catalog of the band's former label Cheyenne Records.
+On 27 November 2020, following their absence from digital streaming platforms for five years, No Angels' backup catalog from 2000 to 2004 was issued online, accompanied by a digital campaign as well as the release of high-quality versions of their original music videos.
 Released to strong streaming numbers, a revived interest from the media and their fan base prompted Benaissa, Diakovska, Mölling and Wahls to launch an official Instagram account through which they began sharing private photos and hosted several livestreams in the weeks following.
 With BMG interested in issuing updated versions of their early catalog, the quartet re-formed in January 2021 to record new vocals for a Celebration Version of "Daylight in Your Eyes" along with producer and manager Christian Geller.
 Commemorating with the 2001 release of the song, it was released on 12 February 2021 and reached the top ten of the German Download Chart.

 Following their first performance in a decade on Schlagerchampions 2021, the quartet signed a new recording deal with BMG and began work on 20, their first full-length album release since 2009, with plans to expand the anniversary celebrations.
 Released on 4 June 2021, No Angels recorded four original songs and sixteen updated versions of songs that were selected from their first three studio albums for 20.
 Produced by Geller, the album received largely mixed reviews from critics, some of whom complimented the more cohesive, mature production, while others questioned the overall value of the project.
 20 debuted at number one on the German Albums Chart, becoming No Angels' first chart topper in nearly two decades, and reached the top ten in Austria and Switzerland.
 A second single, the Celebration Version of "Still in Love with You," was released the same month, followed by "Mad Wild" and "When the Angels Sing" in August and October, respectively.
-In June 2022, the band kicked off their Celebration Tour at the Kindl-Bühne Wuhlheide.
+Also in October 2021, the band was honored with the Lifetime Achievement Award at the Preis für Popkultur, recognizing their lasting impact and significant contributions to the pop music scene.
+In June 2022, the band kicked off their Celebration Tour at the Parkbühne Wuhlheide.
 Continued in September 2022, the tour compromised ten concerts throughout Germany and concluded on 8 October 2022.
+The Berlin concert was subsequently nominated the following year in the Most Impressive Live Show category at the 2023 Preis für Popkultur.